Brood X: Here's what life's like in pest control when billions of cicadas emerge

 In 2004, Frank Meek was standing in line at an airport in Ohio.
 At the time, Meek was a technical and training director for pest control company Orkin, and he'd just completed a pest-related project at a poultry farm.
-He was about to fly home to Atlanta when an agent with the Transportation Security Administration pulled him aside.
+He was about to fly home to Atlanta when a Transportation Security Administration agent pulled him aside.
 He had three cicadas stuck to his back.

 "There's the bug guy being called out inside the airport for carrying live insects ... he had no idea about," says Meek, now technical services manager for Orkin.
 He was remembering the last time the group of cicadas known as Brood X emerged from their 17-year, underground hideouts and were so ubiquitous that a short walk into the airport resulted in three cicada hitchhikers on his back.
 Periodical cicadas spend the majority of their lives underground and emerge every 13 or 17 years, depending on the brood, for a mating frenzy that's hard to ignore.